 The next (and current) owner of the Savoy Aosta Knot and Star Tiara is Prince Amedeo, 5th Duke of Aosta, who inherited the piece from his grandmother in 1951.
 It was worn by his wife Claude, nee Princess Claude of Orleans, for their 1964 wedding.
 The tiara was also worn to royal weddings in the 1960s, as well as on a visit to the Vatican.
 The 5th Duke and Duchess of Aosta had three children, but divorced in 1982.

 In 1987, Prince Amedeo married Silvia Paternò di Spedalotto.
 As Duchess of Aosta, she wore the Knot and Star Tiara in an official portrait.
+In 1988, the piece remained in the bank vault in Switzerland when the Duke’s eldest daughter, Princess Bianca of Savoy-Aosta, married Count Giberto Arrivabene-Valenti-Gonzaga, who instead borrowed a small Tiara from her mother-in-law.
 The piece was last seen in an exhibition in the 2000s.
 The tiara is still owned by the Aosta family, and will probably be seen next on the Duchess of Apulia, nee Princess Olga of Greece, daughter-in-law of Prince Amedeo.